Shivam338/MiniProject/Readme.md

-The one whose checking my project, its to say that I have completed the implementation part so Please check check the implementation part.
+The one whose checking my project, its to say that I have completed the implementation and the design part of the project, so Please check.<br/> The other parts are in progress.

 THANK YOU !